AnticOwl/anticowl.github.io/_Wip/2025-03-03-MirrorsEdge.md

 * Open the console again and recall the `GOD` command with the `Arrow Up`.
 * DIE (I am not even joking)!
 * Do a rerun until a bit before you reach the point you started the recording.
-* At this point you should see your character freezed !!
+* At this point you should see your character frozen!!
 * Press `F3` to freeze the world and press `F4` to enter slow motion.
-* Press `2` to enter flycam and move at your freezed character.
+* Press `2` to enter flycam and move at your frozen character.
 * Press `F3` again to unfreeze the scene.
 * If you are being shot at behind glass, wait until you have it flying around and press `F3` again to freeze the whole scene.
 * Position yourself again where you wanted the camera to be.